 From JR Nagoya station, take the Meitetsu Nagoya Line to Nishio station.
 Transfer to the Meitetsu Bus and get off at Isshiki Sakana Hiroba.
 Ferry service is available from Sakushima Ferry Boarding (approximately 1.5-2 hours).

-Himakajima is another popular getaway located in Mikawa bay, approximately 10 kilometers off the coast of Chita peninsula.
-It is widely famous for it’s fresh seafood, especially octopus and blowfish.
+Himakajima is another popular getaway located in Mikawa Bay, approximately 10 kilometers off the coast of the Chita Peninsula.
+It is widely famous for its fresh seafood, especially octopus and blowfish.
 At the entrance of the island, an iconic statue of a giant octopus welcomes you!

-Anrakuji is a small, but sacred temple housing a historic buddhist statue which is believed to bring fortune in the form of a big catch by local fishermen.
-Sunset Beach is a perfect spot to take a relaxing stroll, or interact with adorable dolphins which are brought in only during the summer holiday season.
+Anrakuji is a small, but sacred temple housing a historic Buddhist statue that is believed to bring fortune in the form of a big catch by local fishermen.
+Sunset Beach is a perfect spot to take a relaxing stroll or interact with adorable dolphins which are brought in only during the summer holiday season.